 Text copied to clipboard!

-• Can you describe your experience working with children and their families?
+• Can you describe your approach to counseling families?

-• How do you stay updated on advancements in audiology technology?
+• How do you stay updated on advancements in pediatric audiology?